Ella Fitzgerald: Awards, citations and honors

 Fitzgerald won 13 Grammy Awards, and received the Grammy Lifetime Achievement Award in 1967.

-In 1958 Fitzgerald became the first African-American woman to win at the inaugural show.
+In 1959, Fitzgerald became the first African-American woman to win at the inaugural show.

-Other major awards and honors she received during her career were the Kennedy Center for the Performing Arts Medal of Honor Award, National Medal of Art, first Society of Singers Lifetime Achievement Award (named "Ella" in her honor), Presidential Medal of Freedom, and the George and Ira Gershwin Award for Lifetime Musical Achievement, UCLA Spring Sing, and the UCLA Medal (1987).
-Across town at the University of Southern California, she received the USC "Magnum Opus" Award, which hangs in the office of the Ella Fitzgerald Charitable Foundation.
+Other major awards and honors Fitzgerald received during her career were the Kennedy Center for the Performing Arts Medal of Honor Award, National Medal of Art, first Society of Singers Lifetime Achievement Award (named "Ella" in her honor), Presidential Medal of Freedom, and the George and Ira Gershwin Award for Lifetime Musical Achievement, UCLA Spring Sing, and the UCLA Medal (1987).
+Across town at the University of Southern California, Fitzgerald received the USC "Magnum Opus" Award, which hangs in the office of the Ella Fitzgerald Charitable Foundation.
 In 1986, she received an honorary doctorate of music from Yale University.
-In 1990, she received an honorary doctorate of Music from Harvard University.
+Four years later, Fitzgerald received an honorary doctorate of Music from Harvard University.